 There is no way to prevent hyperthyroidism.
 However, with prompt recognition and treatment, high levels of thyroid hormone can be returned to normal levels in the body.
 With regular medical care and monitoring of hyperthyroidism, many people live active, normal life spans.

-Hyperthyroidism may be treated with medications called beta blockers, which can minimize some symptoms ...more treatments »
+Hyperthyroidism may be treated with medications called beta blockers, which can minimize some symptoms, such as rapid ...more treatments »

 A diagnosis of hyperthyroidism may be delayed or missed because some symptoms, such as nervousness, irritability fatigue, weight gain, muscle aches and weakness can be ambiguous and/or mild.
-These symptoms can be easily attributed to other conditions, such as excessive coffee drinking, aging, stress, anxiety, excessive exercise, lack of exercise, ...more misdiagnosis »
+These symptoms can be easily attributed to other conditions, such as excessive coffee drinking, aging, stress, anxiety, excessive exercise, lack of exercise, perimenopause, cold weather or ...more misdiagnosis »

 Symptoms of Hyperthyroidism